-- 5.3 Each document will be named with a description that begins with the relevant bundle page or tab number (so that the documents within the folder can be sorted in page or tab order). - 5.4 The name of each document within a casebook folder must start with the tab number of the document in the hard copy casebook and be followed by a very brief description of the document.
-For example, "001 Judgment of Bloggs J 28-02-14"; "002 SOC 03-04-14".
+- 5.1 The filenames of electronic documents should be as succinct as possible.
+The name of each document includes its associated folder path.
+Care must be taken to ensure that the entire document name, including its folder path and any spaces, does not exceed 150 characters.
+To assist with keeping names as succinct as possible refer to Schedule 1 for a list of appropriate abbreviations and Schedule 2 for a list of preferred document titles. - When a volume consists of a number of constituent documents, each constituent document should be saved as a separate PDF within a folder equivalent to the appropriate hard copy volume (as discussed in section 4 above). - 5.3 Each document will be named with a description that begins with the relevant bundle page or tab number (so that the documents within the folder can be sorted in page or tab order). - The name of each document within a pleadings, common bundle or case on appeal folder must start with the tab number of the document in the hard copy casebook and be followed by a very brief description of the document.
+For example, "001 Judgment of Bloggs J 28Feb14"; "002 SOC 03Apr14".
 When numbering, three digits need to be used for the tab numbers.
-This will ensure the tabs do not go out of order if the case happens to have more than 10 tabs. - 5.5 If tabs are not used in the hard copy casebook, then the name of each document within a casebook folder must start with the page number of the document in the hard copy casebook and be followed by a very brief description of the document.
-For example, "234 SOC 03-04-14".
-When numbering, three digits need to be used for page numbers. - 5.6 The name of each document within an "Auth" volume must start with the tab number of the document in the hard copy volume, and be followed by an abbreviated version of the name of the authority.
-For example, "001 Property Law Act"; "002 Brown v Wilson".
+This will ensure the tabs do not go out of order if the case happens to have more than 10 tabs. - If tabs are not used in the hard copy casebook, then the name of each document within a casebook folder must start with the page number of the document in the hard copy casebook and be followed by a very brief description of the document.
+For example, "234 SOC 03Apr14" or "CB001", "CB234".
+When numbering, three digits need to be used for page numbers.